 Attach Water Lines to the Solenoid

-- Wrap the male threads of the union body with plumber's tape by tightly wrapping two to three complete wraps of the tape around the threads in the same “tightening” direction as the threads (clockwise as you look at the opening).
+Wrap the male threads of the union body with plumber's tape by tightly wrapping two to three complete wraps of the tape around the threads in the same “tightening” direction as the threads (clockwise as you look at the opening).

-- Carefully seat the copper water inlet tube (bottom tube in photo) from the water shut-off valve into the solenoid, and tighten the compression nut snugly.
+Carefully seat the copper water inlet tube (bottom tube in photo) from the water shutoff valve into the solenoid, and tighten the compression nut snugly.

-- Make sure one end of the water feed tube (top tube in photo) is in... position at the top of the humidifier trough, then carefully set the copper water inlet feed line from the humidifier into the solenoid, and again tighten the compression nut snugly.
+Make sure one end of the water feed tube (top tube in photo) is in position at the top of the humidifier trough, then carefully set the copper water inlet feed line from the humidifier into the solenoid, and again tighten the compression nut snugly.

 Reattach the Electrical Connections

-Next, connect the new 24-volt solenoid wiring to the humidistat wiring by twisting the wires together and attaching wire nuts.Continue to 10 of 10 below.
+Connect the wire leads on the new 24-volt solenoid to the humidistat wiring by twisting the wires together and securing them with wire nuts.